Significant revisions since the last chapter update are highlighted in the Canadian Immunization Guide (CIG) Table of Updates.

 Close contacts of individuals with meningococcal infections have an increased risk of developing IMD; this risk is greatest for household contacts.
 The increased risk of disease for household contacts persists for up to 1 year after disease in the index case and beyond any protection from antibiotic chemoprophylaxis.
 In general, this prolonged risk is not seen in contacts who do not have ongoing exposure.

 Chemoprophylaxis should be offered to all persons having close contact with a case of IMD from 7 days before onset of symptoms in the case to 24 hours after onset of effective treatment in the case, regardless of their immunization status.
-Refer to the Public Health Agency of Canada Guidelines for the Prevention and Control of Meningococcal Disease for information about chemoprophylaxis in the management of close contacts of individuals with meningococcal infection.
+Refer to the PHAC Guidelines for the Prevention and Control of Meningococcal Disease for information about chemoprophylaxis in the management of close contacts of individuals with meningococcal infection.

 The following individuals (regardless of immunization status) should receive chemoprophylaxis and, if the meningococcal serogroup identified in the case of IMD is vaccine preventable, should also be considered for immunoprophylaxis: